code-with-amitk/Code-examples/System-Design/scalable/Dropbox_or_GoogleDrive/README.md

        - Actual data of chunk     //To be stored on object store
  ![ImgURL](https://i.ibb.co/TMDWjLr/dropbox-client-application.png)

-#### 2. WHAT HAPPENS ON SERVER
+#### WHAT HAPPENS ON SERVER
 - Server was storing actual files on `Object store` & file,related information on `metadata server`.
-- Server gets information from Transmitter:
+- Server gets information from Transmitter.
+Following changes are done:
-  - For user=uniqueUserID, uniqueFileID, oldHash, newHash, actual changed content are changed.   //When existing file updated
+  - **On Object Store** Actual file content/chunk is updated.
-    - Updates metadata server, object store database.
+  - **On Meta-data server** For user=uniqueUserID, uniqueFileID
-  - For user=uniqueUserID, new file is created, size, chunk-hashes, actual file content.
+    - oldHash is replaced with newHash.